HemaPradhishaBalasubramanian/HemaPradhishaBalasubramanian/README.md

 - 💞️ I’m looking to collaborate on study
 - 📫 How to reach me linked in
 - 😄 Pronouns: he-ma-pra-di-sha
-- ⚡ Fun fact: you are rich or poor your wish never be fulfilled so enjoy everything
+- ⚡ Fun fact: you are rich or poor your wish never have any end so wait for anything or anyone enjoy everything
+-
 -

 <!---